lokenx/plexrequests-meteor/README.md

   - Alerts via either service
   - Connectivity Tests for CouchPotato/SickRage/Sonarr/Pushover/Pushbullet
   - Retrieve Plex token

-**Things That DO NOT Work**

-  - Upgrading from previous installations

 Please report any and all issues as you come across them.
 I'm actively working on this branch so check back often for new updates.